Gradiant’s digital identity wallet, certified as secure by Europe

 Blockchain technology and the use of smart contracts allow for added trust in the process, providing mechanisms for users to reliably prove their identity without the need to reveal their personal data to a previously unreliable third parties.
 In this way, citizens maintain full control of their data and can verify at all times the use to which they are being put.

 During the past year, IMPULSE was tested by the Basque Ertzaintza (Spain), the Italian Chamber of Commerce – UnionCamere-, and the municipalities of Aarhus (Denmark), Gijón (Spain), Pestera (Bulgaria), and Reykjavik (Iceland).
-In May, these entities will start the second round of testing of the application for three months to fine-tune 10
+In May, these entities will start the second round of testing of the application for three months to fine-tune 100% of the functionalities.

 The IMPULSE consortium